 Brands and marketers will offer to write a “quality guest post” for a blogger’s site and pay the blogger to publish it.
 Some read like an ad, some almost sound exactly like the voice of the website.
 Unless the site uses a byline, it’s nearly impossible to distinguish these from sponsored posts created by the website or blog.
 These are done to increase awareness and to use the Google ranking of the blog to reach a larger audience.
 Please note: Wardrobe Oxygen never has nor never will accept paid guest posts.

 eBooks on how to blog.
 T-shirts with their sayings.
 On-demand courses.
 30-day capsule wardrobe workshops.
-Private member-only Facebook groups, message boards, and newsletters.
+Private member-only Facebook groups and Patreons, message boards, and newsletter subscriptions.
 These are a few of the many possible products that a blogger can create to make additional income.
 Depending on the kind of product (say t-shirts sold on Zazzle or eBooks) this is a great form of passive income – build it once and it sells for months or even years without any work on the blogger's end.

 In a perfect world, bloggers make a rate dependent on their traffic and/or the results of previous campaigns or affiliate sales.
 The more traffic you have, the more you make because you’ll have more eyes on the product.
 If you’ve proven that your existing audience already likes the product, it’s easy to be paid more because the company knows they will get a return on investment.
 Some companies have larger budgets, some contracts have additional asks (shares on social media, posts on Instagram, etc.) and therefore offer a higher rate.